TeamHypersomnia/Hypersomnia/docs/pages/todo/brainstorm_now.md

 summary: That which we are brainstorming at the moment.
 ---

+- Context help
+	- Enums corresponding to text files
+	- Problem: arbitrarily colorized text is not supported in imgui

 - Melee combat
 	- Primary and secondary attacks for knives
 		- Akimbo is thus handicapped only to the primary